BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 - Unzip the archive into the game directory
 - Launch fo2tweaks.bat, answer the questions

+If installation gets seemingly stuck (more than a minute without any progress), try:
+* Running fo2tweaks as an administrator (right-click > run as ...)
+* Disabling your antivirus for a moment

 ## Uninstallation
 - Launch fo2tweaks.bat, answer the questions